Pickr-Team/Pickr-Support/Writerside/topics/Default-topic.md

 ## About Pickr

-Pickr is an intelligent course selection system designed to provide a convenient and efficient course selection experience for senior students and supervisors at Chengdu University of Technology - Oxford Brooks College.
+Pickr is an intelligent topic selection system designed to provide a convenient and efficient topic selection experience for level 6 students (final year students) and supervisors at Chengdu University of Technology, Oxford Brooks College.

 <seealso style="cards">